God Forgives... I Don't!: Production

 God Forgives...
 I Don't! was prepared under the working title of The Dog, the Cat and the Fox.
 The film was shot on location in Almería with interiors shot at Elios Studios.
 Peter Martell was chosen as the leading actor, but the day before the first shoot he broke his foot and was replaced by Terence Hill, which started Hill's successful partnership with Bud Spencer.

 Release

 God Forgives...
 I Don't! was released in Bologna, Italy on 31 October 1967.
 It was released in the United Kingdom as Blood River.

+The film was released by American International Pictures in May 1969.

 Reception

 From contemporary reviews, "Whit." of Variety stated that the film is "long on action and short on story line" noting "if the subsequent action were as suspenseful as a long and tenseful poker game which opens film, American International which is distributing pic in this country, would have a sure western b.o. winner".

 It was the highest grossing domestic film of that year.

 From retrospective reviews, film critic Dennis Schwartz panned the film, writing: "It's the first of 19 times that Terence Hill and Bud Spencer would be paired together.
 This muddled film is one of their poorer efforts – it's poorly paced, overlong, tedious and humorless.
 I didn't find a thing about it enjoyable.
 But those who have a strong stomach for all the dumb violence and can overlook the awkward execution of the story, may be the ones best suited for this bloody awful film".

 In his investigation of narrative structures in Spaghetti Western films, Fridlund writes that all the Colizzi westerns present clever variations on several different kinds of partnerships encountered in other films inspired by For a Few Dollars More.
 What is notable is that the pervading protagonists Cat and Hutch are differentiated by a set of physical and personal characteristics that reappear in the even more commercially successful They Call Me Trinity and Trinity Is Still My Name.